 - the unit completely contains the fire;

-- the unit is screened to prevent the escape of sparks and other burning material;
+- the unit is made entirely of non-combustible material and is screened to prevent the escape of sparks and other burning material;

-- the unit rests on legs or supports, placed on a non-combustible area of no less than 1.5 square metres;
+- the unit rests on legs or supports and is placed on a non-combustible area of no less than 1.5 square metres; and

 - the unit is located a minimum of 3.5 metres from the nearest woods, brush or other flammable material.